sudosean/mw-workshop/README.md

 <img width="468" alt="Screen Shot 2022-08-09 at 2 48 53 PM" src="https://user-images.githubusercontent.com/7821732/183767873-9259f28c-2505-4bfc-8d9d-96251714a7e6.png">

 **NOTE**: **There is no need to set the GitHub Secret as it is automatically set by GitHub, it only needs to be passed to the action**.
-If you pass the Environment variable GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} in your workflow, then the GitHub Super-Linter will mark the status of each individual linter run in the Checks section of a pull request.
+If you pass the Environment variable `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` in your workflow, then the GitHub Super-Linter will mark the status of each individual linter run in the Checks section of a pull request.
 Without this you will only see the overall status of the full run.
 ### Best Practices
 - Same as step 5

 ## Step 7: Adding Env variables
 <a name="AddingEnv"></a>

 Env vars can be scoped to the Workflow level, Job level and Step level.
-Because super linter comes with a myraid of programming languages, we want to set java to true at the `step` level.
+Because super linter comes with a myriad of programming languages, we want to set java to true at the `step` level.
 We also want to exclude generated files, files ignored by git and scope down linting to the `src` file.
 Super linter provides a number of env vars for this step so please check documentation for reference.

 Add the following env vars to the `env` block of the step 6: